giftyemefatechhub/sustainableproject/round/2023/weekly-log.md

 **Lectures**

-During this week you shall review the pre recorded lectures that also have reading instructions.
+During this week you shall review the pre-recorded lectures that also have reading instructions.

 * Lecture 8 - Test-driven development
 * Lecture 9 - Software Documentation

 **Work**

-* Generate documentation for you A02.
+* Generate documentation for your A02.
 * Prepare to submit A02 next week.